 If you think you’ve gotten everything perfect, you’ve spent too much time on it.
 Once it’s out in the open, you’re going to get a ton of feedback on everything from your website to your documentation, to use-cases, and the actual product.
 Not everything will line up with what you think is perfect.

 For us, our understanding of what we meant when we said “open-source” evolved to include not just software released under a standard open-source license, but also code available under a more restrictive license.
-In the end, we released the core Wallaroo product under Apache 2.0 and additional advanced features under the Wallaroo community license.
+Initially we released the core Wallaroo product under Apache 2.0 and additional advanced features under the Wallaroo community license, but now all of Wallaroo is available under Apache 2.0.

 My colleague Chuck Blake will cover what you need to do once it’s open-source in an upcoming post - you’ve just gotten started.